How to Respond to Insensitive Comments & Questions as a Christian Widow

 3. Stay Grounded and Unoffendable — Because You Have the Choice

-This is the coaching principle and mindset shift that changed my life and brings freedom.
+This is a coaching principle and mindset shift that changed my life and brought freedom.

 Because: